 Intention to treat and per protocol analysis

 There are two options for this scenario: these participants could be eliminated from the analysis and the remaining participants may be used to evaluate the result.
-This is known as per protocol analysis but the major disadvantage with this method is that we are essentially eliminating the benefit of randomisation, which would have taken care of the baseline confounding variables.
+This is known as per protocol analysis but the major disadvantage with this method is that we are essentially eliminating the benefit of randomization, which would have taken care of the baseline confounding variables.
 Secondly, even in real life, it is very possible that the patient might not complete the entire treatment.
 Therefore, elimination may not be a complete solution.

-It’s a common scenario in RCT to report the results of both the intention to treat and per protocol analysis, so that the readers themselves can decide which one to infer.
+It’s a common scenario in RCT to report the results of both the intention to treat and per protocol analysis so that the readers themselves can decide which one to infer.

 Inclusion and Exclusion Criteria